 (2) A substantial evening meal is an offering of three or more menu items at one time, one of which includes a high quality protein such as meat, fish, eggs, or cheese.
 This meal represents no less than 20 percent of the day's total nutritional requirements.

-(3) To the extent medical orders permit, bedtime nourishments shall be offered routinely to all [patients] residents
+(3) To the extent medical orders permit, bedtime nourishments shall be offered routinely to all [patients] residents.

-(4) [If the four-or-five-meal-a-day plan is used, the meal pattern to provide this plan shall be approved by the Department].
+(4) If the four-or-five-meal-a-day plan is used, the meal pattern to provide this plan shall be approved by the Department.

 H. Advance Planning and Posting of Menus.
 Residents shall be given the opportunity to participate in planning menus.
 Menus shall be written at least 1 week in advance.
 The current week's basic menu shall be posted in one or more easily accessible places in the dietetic service department and in the [patient area] common areas.